-Databases are the repositories of a company’s most critical information, and is typically the most complex part of the application.
-Databases are complex to install and manage, especially when clustering or high availability is involved.
-High-availability cluster configurations are today becoming the norm for today’s mission-critical databases.
+Databases are the repositories of a company’s most critical information, and are typically the most complex part of the application stack.
+They are cumbersome to install and manage, especially when clustering or high availability is involved.
+However, high-availability cluster configurations are becoming the norm for today’s mission-critical databases.

 There are a number of ways that databases can be made highly available, either with features that exist within the database or with the help of external components like the operating system, storage infrastructure or third-party clustering middleware.
 The huge number of knobs and dials to control these features means that there are many ways for databases to be deployed in non-standard ways.
 This can jeopardize the stability and performance of applications.

-High availability database configurations tend to be highly complex, but once they are designed, they tend to be duplicated many times with minimal variation.
+High availability database configurations tend to be highly complex, but once they are designed, they also tend to be duplicated many times with minimal variation.
 Therefore, automation can be applied to provisioning, upgrading, patching, failover, recovery, scaling and a number of other database procedures.
 Automating these monotonous tasks is a good way to make sure they are done correctly, and on schedule.
 Otherwise, no matter how perfectly designed the database, the system will very soon cease to function correctly without proper maintenance.
-Database and System Administrators can then focus on more critical tasks, such as performance tuning, query design, data modeling or providing advice architectural advice to application developers.
+Database and System Administrators can then focus on more critical tasks, such as performance tuning, query design, data modeling or providing architectural advice to application developers.

-What is the difference between ClusterControl and existing tools like phpMyAdmin, Nagios, Zabbix, Cacti?
+What is the difference between ClusterControl and tools like phpMyAdmin, Nagios, Zabbix, Cacti?

-These are all great tools.
-Companies have plenty of monitoring, what they don’t have is control and automation.
+These are all great tools and companies have plenty of monitoring, but what they don’t have is control and automation.
 A monitoring tool will not configure and deploy a highly available database cluster, or keep it up to date with the latest patch, or scale up or down by adding/removing nodes to it, or keep it up and running by automatically recovering from failures.